Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Atom-field Entanglement

 The entanglement phenomenon has been discussed since the beginning of quantum mechanics \cite{schrodinger1935}.
-It describes a scenario in which the quantum states of two or more particles become so correlated that the state of one particle cannot be described independently of the others, even when they are spatially separated.
+It describes a scenario in which the quantum states of two or more particles become so correlated that the state of one particle cannot be described independently of the others, even when spatially separated.
 This is traditionally viewed as a manifestation of non-separability \cite{horodecki2009}.
-In the context of Bell nonlocality, not all entangled states violate Bell's inequality, but any state that does violate it must be entangled.
+In Bell nonlocality, not all entangled states violate Bell's inequality, but any state that does violate it must be entangled.
 Thus, entanglement is a necessary condition for violating Bell’s inequality \cite{werner1989}.
 This violation reflects deviations in the statistical correlations of quantum states from classical expectations based on local realism \cite{einstein1935,bell1964}.
 These concepts underscore the nonclassical nature of quantum mechanics and carry profound implications for our understanding of reality.

-In this section, we explore the influence of the FTSE on quantum entanglement.
-Specifically, in Refs. \cite{zu2021, zu2022}, the FTSE is employed to investigate entanglement within the JC model.
-Here, we analyze the entanglement dynamics based on the unitary dynamics associated with the FTSE, using the Dyson map as previously discussed.
-To quantify entanglement in pure bipartite states, the von Neumann entropy \cite{petz2001} can be used as a measure.
-It is defined as:
+We explore the influence of the FTSE on quantum entanglement.
+Previous studies \cite{zu2021, zu2022} have explored entanglement within the JC model using FTSE.
+Here, we analyze the entanglement dynamics based on the unitary framework associated with the FTSE, using the TD Dyson map as previously discussed.
+To quantify entanglement in pure bipartite states, we employ the von Neumann entropy \cite{petz2001}, a well-established measure of entanglement, defined as:

 where $\hat{\rho}_{i}$ represents the reduced state of the subsystem $i$ (with $i=\text{a, f}$, referring to the atom and field, respectively).
-For separable states, the von Neumann entropy yields a value of zero, indicating the absence of entanglement.
+For separable states, the von Neumann entropy yields a zero value, indicating the absence of entanglement.
 In contrast, for entangled states, the entropy returns a positive value, signifying the presence of nonclassical correlations within the system.
-Notably, the von Neumann entropy is symmetric with respect to the partitions, meaning that $S(\hat{\rho}_{\text{a}})=S(\hat{\rho}_{\text{f}})$.
-Thus, for the composite state given in Eq. \eqref{state_t}, the corresponding density operator is
+In this case, the von Neumann entropy is symmetric with respect to the partitions, leading to $S(\hat{\rho}_{\text{a}})=S(\hat{\rho}_{\text{f}})$.